-Pour some of that glaze onto the cooked salmon, but serve the rest of it on the side.
+Pour some of that glaze onto the cooked salmon, and you can even serve some of it on the side if you’d like.
 The glaze is thick, savory, slightly sweet, nutty, and has that umami flavor that makes you go olala.

 I’m tellin’ you.
 I’m ALL about that glaze.

-Salmon is healthy (also ALL about that Omega-3 and protein…), delicious and a treat in our household.
-Serve this with white or brown rice, a side of veggie, splatter that yum glaze all over because it WILL transform the dish.
+Serve miso soy salmon with white or brown rice, a side of veggie, splatter that yum glaze all over because it WILL transform the dish.

-So yeah, as you probably guessed, I’m totally digging’ this.
-New favorite quick and healthy food with A TON of flavors.
+I’m totally digging’ this miso soy salmon recipe – easy, healthy, yummy… It’s our new favorite quick and healthy food with A TON of flavors.